New member, or existing member new to paddlesports? Please email: Mandy at paddlesports.enquiries@dartmouthyachtclub.co.uk

 Club paddles

-The DYC Paddlesports programme for 2024 is now available.
-For details, please click on the link "Link to Members' Page" above.
+The DYC Paddlesports programme for 2025 will be available shortly.
+When published, details can be found by clicking on the link "Link to Members' Page" above.
 The club paddling season starts in late April and runs until September.
 Peer paddles often continue over the winter months, weather permitting.

 Taking your visitors out on the water